Cloth does not hide behavior behind runtimes or implicit systems. Execution is predictable, and the cost of every operation is visible.

 Values and return paths are declared directly in the source, making intent and behavior obvious at a glance.

-A public Main class provides a clear and predictable program entry model for tooling, builds, and execution.
+A public Main class provides a clear and predictable program entry model for tooling, builds, and execution, entering in the constructor.